Memeladon/MyLeetCode/README.md

 I try to do everything myself and learn new things, but I don't forget to see how it could be better =)

-I started with the basics in c++.
-Who knows what will happen next?
+I started with the basics in c++, python.